lucav/DePPO/README.md

 A proposal for a new kind of Political Party organization.

 ## Features
- - A new member can pay a fee for enter in the party (like a subscription) [0.1]
+ - A new member can pay a fee for enter in the political party (like a subscription) [0.1]
  - Set/Get the fee amount (in Finney, milli Ether) for a new member [0.1]
  - Anyone can send donation (if him is already a member or if send more then the fee amount) [0.1]
  - A new member can be added manually by the smart contract's owner without pay the fee [0.1]